Toby Wright (American football)

 Toby Lin Wright (born November 19, 1970) is an American former professional football player who was a safety in the National Football League (NFL) for the Los Angeles/St. Louis Rams and Washington Redskins.
 He played college football for the Nebraska Cornhuskers and was selected in the second round of the 1994 NFL draft.
 He attended Dobson High School in Mesa, Arizona.
-His brother Terry Wright also played in the NFL.